 I decided to streamline my recent spiritual travel blogging to encompass tips from ALL of my trips thus far.
 This includes domestic trips in the U.S. to current trips overseas.
 I've always been a great tourist.
 Here's why and how....

 * Knock Yourself Out - I hate flying!
 I really do.
 I do however LOVE sleeping!
-Get your eye mask, antibacterial surgical mask, earplugs, magnesium pill or herbal tea, and knock yourself the F out on the plane. lol If more people did this (babies included), flights would be sooooo much better for everyone!
+Get your sleeping eye mask, antibacterial surgical mask, earplugs, magnesium pill, and knock yourself out on the plane. lol If more people did this (babies included), flights would be sooooo much better for everyone!
 Did you hear something?
 No?
-Ok Perfect! ;)
+Ok Perfect! ;) Luckily trains, boats, and cars also exist!

 * Quiet - Some of us are both extroverted and introverted.
 However when it comes to public places aka anywhere that's not your own home, it's important to be respectful of your noise levels.
 Timing is everything as well.
 A general rule of thumb is that Quiet Hours are from 10 pm onward.
 This applies to your children as well.
 I was always a respectful child of this fact because I grew up during the 80s and 90s.
 This was the rule for coming home from a friend's house, playing outside, having slumber parties, etc. Kids used to play outside all day back in those days.
 It can still occur when families go on vacation is all I'm saying. ;)

 Headphones were created for a reason as well. ;) We don't all want to hear your music.
 Oddly the loudest music I've heard playing from a tourist in Jeju was classical music.
 It's not my favorite genre of music I admit.
+It's great for sleeping though.
 I was amazed that TWO tourists in two separate parts of the island were playing classical music LOUD.
 Doesn't that defeat the purpose of what classical music is for?
-Keep that ish on the low low low low.
-The situations were handled though. :) I'll make an exception if tourists want to play some ASTRO, A.C.E, or EXO songs at the time of writing this little post.
-That aint no problem. hehe
+Keep that music on the low low low low.
+The situations were handled though. :)

 * Support the Local Economy - We aren't all rich.
 It doesn't matter if you're staying at a local hostel (some are really nice in Asian countries) or staying at a resort (some are really nice all over the World).
 The bottom line is that it's important to support the local economy.
 Variety is the spice of life.
 Try and support the Ma and Pa shops to the Big Box stores.
 Local hipsters often know where the unique attractions and hangouts are.